raymondtay/LearningHaskell/src/ConcurrentParallelHaskell/fwdense/README.md

 ignore this detail when using foldP because a small amount of nondeterminism in the floating point result is normally acceptable.

+Folds are an important class of operations over arrays; they are the operations that perform a collective operation over all the elements of an array to produce a single result, such as summing the array or finding its maximum element.
+For example, the funciton `sumAllS` calculates the sum of all the elements in an array.